ZG1119/COMP3016-CW1/README.md

 ### Test Cases

-- 1.**Movement Test: √**
+- 1.**Movement Test: √**<br>
-  Press 'a', 'd', 'w', 's' keys to move the player in different directions.
+  Input: Press 'a', 'd', 'w', 's' keys to move the player in different directions.<br>
-  The player should move left, right, up, and down respectively.
-The player does not move beyond the game boundaries.
+  Expected Outcome: The player should move left, right, up, and down respectively.
+The player does not move beyond the game boundaries.<br>

+- 2.**Movement Test: √**<br>
+  Input: Press the space key to shoot bullets.<br>
+  Expected Outcome: Bullets should be added to the game, and their position should be updated in subsequent frames.<br>

 ## Further Details